 My father was the gentlest of hearts and the kindest of men, and I’m not just saying that because he’s gone.
 I’m saying it because it was true.
 It was his strength and his weakness.
-My mother watched so many people taking advantage of his goodness, that in the end she put herself in the way of anyone trying to use him.
-This made her seem hard but she was willing to put up with that, because that was what our family was always about – love.
+My mother watched so many people taking advantage of his goodness, that in the end, she put herself in the way of anyone trying to use him.
+This made her seem hard, but she was willing to put up with that because that was what our family was always about – love.

 My parents had decided that when school was closed for the summer, Mum and the girls would go to London for a few days to see a show, while me and Dad would go north taking his old car hooked up to Granddad’s caravan.
 I knew Dad was probably hoping this would be a chance for us to talk, as he was always working and I was always in my bedroom being misunderstood.
-Even at ten years of age I had no real idea how to enjoy myself.
+Even at ten years of age, I had no real idea of how to enjoy myself.

-On that summer, that glorious summer, school finished and my life began.
-Dad drove Mum and the girls to the railway station and I sat on the front steps waiting, bag ready and caravan packed.
+On that summer, that glorious summer, school finished, and my life began.
+Dad drove Mum, and the girls to the railway station and I sat on the front steps waiting, bag ready and caravan packed.

 I’ll always remember the ‘toot-toot-toot’ of my Dad on the car horn as he returned from the station, letting everyone in the street know that the boys were off on holiday.
 All those unused days were spread before us, waiting.

 If I’d thought that it was going to be a particularly difficult time sitting in the car with my Dad, I was wrong.
 I had imagined him and me struggling to talk to each other and stumbling over words.
 I guess I’ve always made assumptions about things.
 I’ve worried and assumed – I suppose that’s what should be written on my headstone.
 There I go again.